Date First Published: December 2, 2014

 When a patient is first seen, the choice of care plans is determined mainly by the purpose of the visit (visit type, reason for visit), which can be:

-- New Case: To obtain care for a new health care problem (symptom, symptom complex, syndrome)
+- New Case: To obtain information so that care can be initiated for a new health care problem (symptom, symptom complex, syndrome, definite disease)

-- Referral: to continue care provided earlier at another unit/institution
+- Referral case: to continue care provided earlier at another unit/institution

 - Elective Follow up or Readmission: to continue the remainder of care previously planned